ThetaVision/lightning-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you **test your PR locally** with `pytest` command?
 - [ ] Did you **run pre-commit hooks** with `pre-commit run -a` command?

-## Did you have fun?

-Make sure you had fun coding 🙃